June 29, 2018 / by VRdirect

 Managing and Publishing your projects

-When you first start the Builder, you will see that it consists of two parts: authoring as well as management and publishing.
-Since you want to create some neat interactive VR experiences, you will have to choose Authoring but we will quickly have a look into the management and publishing options that the VRdirect Builder has to offer.
+When you first start the Studio, you will see that it consists of two parts: authoring as well as management and publishing.
+Since you want to create some neat interactive VR experiences, you will have to choose Authoring but we will quickly have a look into the management and publishing options that the VRdirect Studio has to offer.

 When creating such a slot, you can edit the corresponding information and add a preview image for your experience for the VRdirect App main menu.
 If you want to publish your experience, you can do so by ‘Publish Request’.